jonsimonsen/webaoa/README.md

 v0.73: More of the same as for 0.72.
 -Made a class for units that have connected services.
 So far, it's mostly just for testing using classes.
 Tested and seems to work fine.
+-Started using JQueary for effects like showing and hiding content instead of changing the css.
 -Should look into reducing the number of global constants in the main JS file (perhaps using imports or something similiar).
 -Under development...